theheavygluon/QuantumFinance/README.md

 If you have any questions please contact us here:

-Jack Streeter (2nd year Physics) - jack.streeter@durham.ac.uk
+Jack Streeter (2nd year, MPhys Physics) - jack.streeter@durham.ac.uk

-Edward Hall (2nd year Physics) - edward.hall2@durham.ac.uk
+Edward Hall (2nd year, Bsc Physics) - edward.hall2@durham.ac.uk

-Adam Fattal (2nd year Physics) - adam.fattal-dakmak@durham.ac.uk
+Adam Fattal (2nd year, Bsc Physics) - adam.fattal-dakmak@durham.ac.uk

-Alice Bru (3rd year Natural Sciences) - alice.c.bru@durham.ac.uk
+Alice Bru (3rd year, Natural Sciences) - alice.c.bru@durham.ac.uk

 ## **Introduction**

-**Welcome** to this introductory course on the applications of Quantum Physics in the financial world.
-In this course we will be taking you through several applications of quantum computational methods in various financial situations through several lecture videos as well as showing you a few examples of these with some coding exercises.
+**Welcome** to this introductory course on the applications of quantum computing to finance.
+In this course, we will be taking you through four applications of quantum computational methods through lectures videos and notes, spread over a week.
+On the final day (day 5), you will be run through the covered applications with some coding exercises.

-Quantum Computation is attracting an ever-increasing amount of research interest, hype and consequently, funding (both academic and commercial).
-One industry that seems to be particularly interested in the utilisation of quantum computers is the finance industry.
-This mini-course is designed to introduce basic Quantum Computing and display a few examples of how it can be applied to the world of finance.
-The target audience is undergraduates in quantitative fields such as physics, mathematics, computer science (and even finance).
+Both academically and commericially, Quantum Computation is attracting an ever-increasing amount of research interest; an industry that seems to be particularly interested in the utilisation of quantum computers is the financial industry.
+This week long course is designed to introduce basic Quantum Computing and display a few examples of how it can be applied to the world of finance.
+The course is targeted toward undergraduates in quantitative fields such as physics, mathematics and computer science, however the course assumes no prior knowledge or background in these topics.